 Watch MK Yair Lapid message adressed to our global Reform and Progressive Movement.

-Connections 2021 was attended by delegates from more than 50 countries, representing 1.2million Progressive, Reform and Liberal Jews.
+Connections 2021 was attended by delegates from more than 50 countries, representing an estimated 1.8 million Progressive, Reform and Liberal Jews.

 WUPJ President Rabbi Sergio Bergman, whose installation ceremony took place at the event, said: “MK Lapid expresses the WUPJ vision that Judaism is a broad civilization that invites creative interpretation and that includes and does not expel.